NickWaterton/gallery/README.md

 * Camera model and lens focal length
 * camera shutter speed, f-stop and ISO settings

-On the Waveshare 11.9" display, the maximum line legth is about 40 characters for the title (the largest font), and I reccomend that the backlight brightness be turned down (by long pressing the power on button several times).
+On the Waveshare 11.9" display, the maximum line length is about 40 characters for the title (the largest font), and I reccomend that the backlight brightness be turned down (by long pressing the power on button several times).

 It should look like this:
 ![Caption Display](screens/caption.png?raw=true "Caption Display")